-Year Ended December 31, 2022 Compared to Year Ended December 31, 2021
+Year Ended December 31, 2023 Compared to Year Ended December 31, 2022

 Segment revenues.
-Our revenues from the Driver IC segment decreased by 23.4% to \$1,042.9 million in 2022 from \$1,361.4 million in 2021.
-The decline was from the decrease in display drivers for large-sized application and small and medium-sized application as a result of a sudden halt in consumer demand due to several macro level factors which presented significant headwinds.
+Our revenues from the Driver IC segment decreased by 22.8% to \$804.8 million in 2023 from \$1,042.9 million in 2022.
+The decline stemmed from reduced sales of display drivers for both large-sized and small and medium-sized sectors, driven by the prevailing weak macroeconomic conditions that adversely affected both the demand for and procurement processes of panel customers, especially within the consumer electronics sector.

 Segment operating income.
-Operating income from the Driver IC segment decreased to \$275.3 million in 2022 from \$551.9 million in 2021.
-This decrease was primarily attributable to a decrease in revenues and lower gross margin, which was mainly attributable to pricing pressure resulting from excess inventory levels following the sudden halt in consumer demand.
+Operating income from the Driver IC segment decreased to \$75.3 million in 2023 from \$275.3 million in 2022.
+This decrease was primarily attributable to a decrease in revenues and lower gross margin, which was mainly attributable to pricing pressure, largely stemming from pricing pressure caused by the need to offload excess inventory levels amid challenging economic conditions.